Agreement In Principle (AIP)

 is a detailed survey of a building including its structure carried out by a qualified building surveyor or structural engineer.

 Words that confirm that an agreement is not yet legally binding and is subject to the parties signing the contract.

 The ground movement which can result in cracking in structural walls.
 It can be caused by clay shrinkage, defective drains, trees, removal of trees and mining etc.

 A survey of a building examines and reports on its overall condition.

 A professional person qualified to estimate the value and condition of land and property.

-A temporary possession of a property by a person (the tenant) for a period of time and who pays a rent.
+Temporary possession of a property by a person (the tenant) for a period of time and who pays the rent.

 A legal agreement designed to protect the rights of the tenant and landlord and setting out all the terms and conditions of the rental arrangements.

-A sum of money paid by a tenant at the start of tenancy and which is held by the landlord or the agent must lodge/register the deposit with a government backed Tenancy Deposit Scheme, against the tenant complying with the terms of the tenancy, i.e. paying the rent and leaving the property in a comparable condition at the end of the tenancy.
+A sum of money paid by a tenant at the start of the tenancy and which is held by the landlord or the agent must lodge/register the deposit with a government-backed Tenancy Deposit Scheme, against the tenant complying with the terms of the tenancy, i.e. paying the rent and leaving the property in a comparable condition at the end of the tenancy.